Cray-HPE/docs-csm/10-LIVECD-CREATION.md

 - IP and netmask for your bis nodes (MTL, NMN, & HMN IPs)
 - Ranges for DHCP (MTL, NMN, & HMN)

-Then you can "pass go, collect $200" and move onto these next two pages:
+Then you can move onto these next two pages:
 1. Setting up communication...[11-LIVECD-SETUP.md](11-LIVECD-SETUP.md)
 2. Booting NCNs [12-LIVECD-DEPLOY.md](12-LIVECD-DEPLOY.md) `#TODO`